-The day be efore Follow yo our regular daily routine. having bowel surgery, follow the instructions for how to prepare rel for surgery.
-Start or continue this preparation as instructed. urs before surgery, do not drink any alcohol or use any nal drugs.
+The day b efore

+☐ Follow yo our regular daily routine.

+having bowel surgery, follow the instructions for how to rel for surgery.
+Start or continue this preparation as instruc

+urs before surgery, do not drink any alcohol or use any nal drugs.

 Pack you r bag for the hospital.

-Pe Non-slip slippers or shoes Bath robe Toothbrush and toothpaste Comb and/or brush Label your bag with your name.
-Also, you might want to label your belongings.
-Shaving supplies (unscented) Eye glasses and case Dentures and container Hearing aid(s), case, and spare battery(s) Walking aid(s) such as cane, walker, or wheelchair Note: Ask someone to bring your bag to you after the surgery.
-We have limited space to store everyone's bags during surgery.
-On the day of surgery, you put your clothes and shoes in a plastic ba with your name on it.
-We give the bag to the person who brought you to the hospital or put it in a secure place until after your surgery. • Remember: Leave valuables at home.
+Pe rsonal belongings to pack Non-slip slippers or shoes

+Bath robe Label your bag with

+Toothbrush and toothpaste your name.
+Also, you might want to label

+Comb and/or brush your belongings.

+Shaving supplies (unscented)

+Eye glasses and case

+Dentures and container

+Hearing aid(s), case, and spare battery(s)

+Walking aid(s) such as cane, walker, or wheelchair

+Note: Ask someone to bring your bag to you after the surgery .
+We have limited space to store everyone's bags during surgery. gery.

+On the day of surgery, you put your clothes and shoes in a with your name on it.
+We give the bag to the person who broto the hospital or put it in a secure place until after your surgery. ought you

+Remember: Leave valuables at home.
 The hospital is a public building.
 Valuables can go missing.
 Send anything home that you are not using.